raphamorim/raphamorim.github.com/index.md

 Worth mentioning other projects that I have created:

-Lucario - A color scheme/theme with more than half million downloads, Github: [github.com/raphamorim/lucario](https://github.com/raphamorim/lucario/).
+Lucario - *A color scheme/theme with more than half million downloads, Github: [github.com/raphamorim/lucario](https://github.com/raphamorim/lucario/)*.

-Native-CSS - A conversor of pure CSS to javascript literal objects or React Style objects.
+Native-CSS - *A conversor of pure CSS to javascript literal objects or React Style objects.
 It was used by Google in few projects for many years.
-Github: [github.com/raphamorim/native-css](https://github.com/raphamorim/native-css).
+Github: [github.com/raphamorim/native-css](https://github.com/raphamorim/native-css)*.

-Origamijs - Lightweight Library to create using HTML5 Canvas.
+Origamijs - *Lightweight Library to create using HTML5 Canvas.
 Origamijs was used by Mozilla and other code schools to teach programming for kids.
-Github [github.com/raphamorim/origami.js](https://github.com/raphamorim/origami.js).
+Github [github.com/raphamorim/origami.js](https://github.com/raphamorim/origami.js)*.

-Kyoto - Programming language LLVM-based designed to build WebAssembly written in C++. [github.com/raphamorim/kyoto](https://github.com/raphamorim/kyoto).
+Kyoto - *Programming language LLVM-based designed to build WebAssembly written in C++. [github.com/raphamorim/kyoto](https://github.com/raphamorim/kyoto)*.

 <br/>

 ## Volunteering